Lead field ECG

 Scenario 2: Using Pre-Computed Lead Fields

-If you want to run multiple different simulations (e.g., different pacing sites or conductivity values) on the same geometry.
-Since the electrode positions and tissue shape haven't changed, the Lead Field matrices are mostly identical.
-You can point the pipeline to a directory containing existing Lead Field files to skip the construction step.
+If you want to run multiple different simulations (e.g., different pacing sites or conductivity values) on the same geometry, you can reuse the lead fields.
+If the electrode positions, tissue shape and conductive properties haven't changed, the lead field matrices are identical.
+You can point the pipeline to a directory containing existing lead field files to skip the construction step.

 Required Input: